ua-snap/zonal_stats/zonal_stats.md

 One HUC-8 polygon was chosen to be the spatial domain of the experiment, and all HUC-10 and HUC-12 level polygons within this HUC-8's bounding box were fetched to make up our set of polygons.

 Empty `xarray` datasets were created at 1km, 2km, 4km, and 10km resolutions.
 The datasets were populated using random numbers from 0 to 1 in a normal distribution, with 25% of those values being multiplied by 10 to create "anomolies" in the dataset.
-(This helps to simulate real data, and guards against the fact that zonal means will always tend towards 0.5 in a random dataset like this.)
+(This helps to simulate real data, and guards against the fact that zonal means will always tend towards 0.5 in a random dataset without anomolies.)

 |<small>*Visual representation of our dataset of HUC-10 & HUC-12 polygons with simulated gridded data at 4 resolutions:*</small> |
 |:--:|